James4Ever0/notes/gpt-2 ram requirements.md

 elaborate the structure of the fan mount by using cardboards.

-download existing fan mount designs and design your own.
+download existing fan mount designs as reference and design your own.

 ---